The Eight Best Commenting Plugins for WordPress (2019)

 Is it spam if someone has read your headline and decided to write a short, barely relevant comment just to get the backlink?
 Probably, so you’ll have to be extra diligent when moderating your comments.

 While CommentLuv has been without a developer, it’s recently been taken over by Elegant Marketplace, which is maintaining the free version and working on releasing a premium version with even more functionality.
 So, despite what you may have read on other sites, CommentLuv is now receiving active maintenance/support as of May 2019.

 There are pros and cons to every commenting system featured today.
 This makes it impossible to declare an outright ‘best’ commenting system.

-There’s a time and place for the other two systems, though.
-If your website thrives on viral and social media traffic, it’s obviously aligned with Facebook Comments.
-And for new webmasters who want to entice their readership to leave comments, the lure of CommentLuv’s backlink feature may be impossible to resist.
+There’s a time and place for the other systems, as well.
+For example, if your website thrives on viral and social media traffic, WP Facebook Comments may be the best choice.

 My tip: Weigh up the strengths and weaknesses of each system, consider how the features fit your site’s needs, and then make your decision.
 If you’re currently using a commenting system that you’re unhappy with, this makes your task easier — analyze where your current system is falling short, then pick a system that addresses the most obvious issues.

 So what’s the best commenting system for WordPress?
 Thoughts?